bbauska/JS-svg/README.md

 third argument that determines whether it returns a float (more accurate but with a lot of digits) or an integer (whole number).
-Dealing in whole numbers decreases the generated markup by roughly a factor of two in this case.
+Dealing in whole numbers decreases the generated markup by roughly a factor of two in this case.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-6c">4.6c Pareto Distribution</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Pareto distribution, also known as the Pareto Principle or the 80-20 rule
+<p>Pareto distribution, also known as the Pareto Principle or the 80-20

-(illustrated in Figure 4-13), is the final probability pattern we'll cover.
+rule (illustrated in Figure 4-13), is the final probability pattern we'll cover.
 It is named after an Italian economist who famously observed that just 20% of a society's population controlled 80% of its wealth.
 This was the 1890's mind, so had Pareto made the same observations today, we might be discussing the 99-1 rule!
-Be that as it may, the basic idea remains the same: there is a lot with a little and a little with a lot.
+Be that as it may, the basic idea remains the same: there is a lot with a little and a little with a lot.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 33. pareto distribution of vertical lines (113) ~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"